 Men: Don’t force your partner to do anything exercise she doesn’t feel comfortable doing

-Women: Don’t let anyone tell you what to do just because they have big muscles.
+Women: Don’t let anyone tell you what to do just because they have big muscles and short hair.
 They might have broken their back doing so.

 5- In case of uncertainty, talk to a professional trainer before trying a new exercise such has the deadlift.